Privacy and data policy

 Why we retain it

-We retain audit metadata to detect and investigate abuse and to meet our legal and compliance obligations.
-We keep that data while it serves those purposes.
+We keep audit metadata to detect and investigate abuse and to meet our legal and compliance obligations.
+We keep it while it serves those purposes.
 Pylo is not a zero-data-retention provider.

 What we do not do